 - Lower your deductibles and thus raise your monthly (or biannual) bill, or

-- Raise your deductible and keep the deductible amounts in your savings account
+- Raise your deductibles and keep your rates a bit lower

 Play around with your deductibles to see how much it would impact your premium, then decide if it makes more financial sense to pay a bit more on your monthly premium and less out of pocket if a claim occurs, or if you'd rather keep your bills lower and pay a higher deductible.